cjl525/VS_Code_Updated/p2p2p-export/README.md

 ## Usage
 1. Open a `.puml` file in the editor.
 2. Run the command **p2p2p: Export PlantUML to PDF** (command ID: `p2p2p.exportPDF`).
+3. Alternatively, you can press the button bottom right to run the export command.
-3. On success, a notification appears with a link to open the generated PDF.
+4. On success, a notification appears with a link to open the generated PDF.

 Errors and tool output are captured in the *p2p2p Export* output channel.